-Some internet connections will cause problems when attempting to automatically check for updates.
+Although the plugin installer update can handle ports different from 80, some internet connections will cause problems when attempting to automatically check for updates.
 In these cases, a Looking for new plugins... indicator will remain visible in the Status Bar during your entire QGIS session, and may cause a program crash when exiting.
 In this case please disable the checkbox.